How to…choose the right apprenticeship programme for YOUR business

 Providers tend to fall into one of three categories: local colleges, big providers who deliver multiple types of apprenticeships, and specialist providers who are focused on delivering a top-shelf programme in one area.

-These specialist providers often group together to save on red-tape and overheads so there’s more funding available for high-quality programme delivery.
-In the Southwest we have SWATPro, of which we are a member, which is an amalgamation of niche providers who are, in most cases, specialists in just one apprenticeship.
 You will potentially get a more bespoke, personal service from a niche provider than you would a bigger provider.
 If you’re looking to have multiple apprentices doing different programmes, you may prefer to deal with one training provider for all of them.

 The 10 key questions